fvanzani/soisy-magento-openmage/README.md

 The module should be compatible also with magento >= 1.9.1 and openmage 20.x

  Installation Instructions
 -------------------------

-1) Installation options:
+### Installation options:

+### Modman:
-* modman: `modman clone git@github.com:soisy/magento-openmage.git`
+* Command: `modman clone git@github.com:soisy/magento-openmage.git`

+### Maual

+1. Extract `soisy-magento-openmage-main`;
-* maual: copy all the files into your document root.
+2. Copy all extracted folder into your root directory (app-assets-skin-composer-license-modman);

-2) Clear the cache, logout from the admin panel and then login again.
+3. Clear the cache, logout from the admin panel and then login again.

 Configuration
 -------------